Superhero film: 1998–2007: Further rise

 Wesley Snipes starred as Blade in the Blade films.

-In 1998, Marvel released Blade, a darker superhero film blended with traditional action elements.
+In 1998, Marvel released Blade, a darker superhero film blended with traditional action and horror elements.
 The title character possesses the powers of a vampire and an arsenal of weaponry.
 The success of Blade is considered the beginning of Marvel's film success and a catalyst for further comic book film adaptations.
 Blade II was released in 2002.

 Adam Sternberg of Vulture stated that The Matrix (1999) was influenced by comic books, cyberpunk fiction, Japanese anime, and Hong Kong action films.
 He also credits the film and its incorporation of Computer-Generated Imagery (CGI) with reinventing the superhero film by setting the template for modern superhero blockbusters.
 According to Sternberg, this inspired the superhero renaissance in the early 21st century.
 John Kenneth Muir, in The Encyclopedia of Superheroes on Film and Television, describes The Matrix as a re-imagination of movie visuals, paving the way for the visuals of later superhero films.
 He credits it with helping to "make comic-book superheroes hip."
 He notes that the bullet-time effect successfully demonstrates the concept of "faster than a speeding bullet" onscreen.

 In Japan, following the success of the Kamen Rider Kuuga television series, a new era of the Kamen Rider franchise began, leading to the production of annual Kamen Rider movies, starting with Kamen Rider Agito: Project G4 in 2001.

 The popularity of the Ultraman Tiga TV series led to several films based on it and later installments, including Ultraman Tiga & Ultraman Dyna: Warriors of the Star of Light (1998), Ultraman Gaia: The Battle in Hyperspace (1999), and Ultraman Tiga: The Final Odyssey (2000).

+Sam Raimi's release of Spider-Man (2002) has been credited as establishing the modern blueprint for the modern-day superhero blockbuster format, at a time when superhero movies were widely regarded as a "dead genre walking."
+Raimi's tone proved so successful that the ensuing Marvel Cinematic Universe has been described as being "forged in his image."